 Tips and Tools for Managing Remote Workers

 It is up to you to create the conditions that allow your team to do their best work and to have the most job satisfaction possible.
-Employees are facing uncertainty and a sense of loss and may feel anxious as a result.
-In these unprecedented times, your team is looking to you for support more than ever.
 Here are five tips to help your team succeed.

 - Establish communication methods and expectations.
 Avoid "raising the bar" on frequency or response time...concentration is quickly lost if emails are always "on."

 - Schedule regular team meetings and individual check-ins.
 Do not require video on zoom/web-ex.

 - Avoid having partial zoom/partial in-person meetings as they are not as effective and may not support equity.
 Best policy is all-zoom or all-in person.

 - Establish core hours where everyone is available and allows for meetings and collaboration.
 Be flexible with hours outside of core hours.

 - Be flexible, but require a written schedule of hours, at least on a weekly basis to allow for changing circumstances.

 - Schedule regular check-ins with your staff to ensure they have the information they need, have work assigned to them, and are able to reach you for any questions and/or guidance.